timongty/tezcrowd/readme.md

 TezCrowd is a MVP prototype of a crowdfunding smart contract comprising both the Flexible (Keep-It-All) crowdfunding model and the Fixed (All-Or-Nothing) crowdfunding model.

+The largest benefits of a decentralised crowdfunding platform would be greater transparency and efficiency of fees.
+With no intermediaries involved, it becomes easier to ensure that the funds raised are spent appropriately and to track them if necessary.

+The use of smart contracts also eliminates most of the fees involved in conventional crowdfunding platforms, such as the fundraiser fee (approx 5 to 8%) and the payment processor fee (approx 2.9%).
+However, as there are still upkeep costs to maintain the platform, a platform fee of 2.5% may still be imposed to cover any operating costs.

+TezCrowd will eventually be community-led with a DAO to collectively decide on new crowdfunding projects, manage members, and distribute funds raised.
+Progressive steps to decentralisation are required to balance the development and management needs of the platform.

+---

+**<h3>Goals</h3>**

+For this MVP, my focus is to first establish a proof-of-concept for decentralised crowdfunding on the Tezos blockchain.
+After that, the focus will shift to attract new members to be part of the DAO and onboard potential crowdfunding projects in the Tezos ecosystem and wider web3 space.

+---

 **<h3>Crowdfunding Models</h3>**

-For both crowdfunding models, overfunding beyond the target amount is allowed, and the project end date must be set within a limit of 3 to 45 days.
+For both crowdfunding models (Keep-It-All and All-Or-Nothing), overfunding beyond the target amount is allowed, and the project end date must be set within a limit of 3 to 45 days.

 In the Flexible (KIA) model, the project owner can claim funds at any time, and there are no refunds for supporters.

 In the Fixed (AON) model, the project owner can only claim funds raised at the end of the project if the target goal has been reached.
 However, supporters can claim a refund if the project has failed to achieve its target goal by the end date.

+Small and scalable projects are more likely to be funded through the KIA model, while large and non-scalable projects are more likely to be funded through the AON model.

-Similar to Indiegogo, project owners can create a project based on either the Flexible (KIA) model or the Fixed (AON) model.
+Similar to Indiegogo, TezCrowd project owners have the flexibility to decide whether their crowdfunding project will be based on either the Flexible (KIA) model or the Fixed (AON) model.

-**<h3>Demo</h3>**
+Reference: Schwienbacher, A. (2000).
+Crowdfunding Models: Keep-it-All vs. All-or-Nothing.
+SSRN Electronic Journal.

+---

+**<h3>Demo MVP</h3>**

 The demo site can be viewed at https://tezcrowd.com.